ChingFanSheu/mvsa/MABS13/Exercises_13.md

 Form Relations (3) Dynamometer (4) Dotting (5) Sensory Motor
 Coordination (6) Perservation

-Could a principal component analysis of the data provide useful summary of attributes for either engineer apprentices or pilots or both?
+Could a principal component analysis of the data provide a useful summary of attributes for either engineer apprentices or pilots or both?

 ``` r